microsoft/generative-ai-for-beginners/1-getting-started/lessons/2-exploring-and-comparing-different-llms/README.md

 Another way to categorize LLMs is whether they are open source or proprietary.

 Open-source models are models that are made available to the public and can be used by anyone.
 They are often made available by the company that created them, or by the research community.
 These models are allowed to be inspected, modified, and customized for the various use cases in LLMs.
 However, they are not always optimized for production use, and may not be as performant as proprietary models.
-Plus, funding for open-source models can be limited, and they may not be maintained for long periods of time or may not be updated with the latest research.
+Plus, funding for open-source models can be limited, and they may not be maintained long term or may not be updated with the latest research.
 Examples of popular open source models include [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html), [Bloom](https://sapling.ai/llm/bloom) and [LLaMA](https://sapling.ai/llm/llama).

 Proprietary models are models that are owned by a company and are not made available to the public.
 These models are often optimized for production use.
 However, they are not allowed to be inspected, modified, or customized for different use cases.
 Plus, they are not always available for free, and may require a subscription or payment to use.
 Also, users do not have control over the data that is used to train the model, which means they should entrust the model owner with ensuring commitment about data privacy and responsible use of AI.
 Examples of popular proprietary models include [OpenAI models](https://platform.openai.com/docs/models/overview), [Google Bard](https://sapling.ai/llm/bard) or [Claude 2](https://www.anthropic.com/index/claude-2).